MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M05_ak.md

 #### Task 2 – Test the meeting policy for restricting recording

-In this task you need to sign in to the second client and create a meeting with a user.
+In this task, you need to sign in to the second client and create a meeting with a user.
 You will see how the configured policy works and users won’t be able to record a meeting.

 1. Connect to the **Client 2 VM**  and browse to the **[Microsoft Teams web client (https://teams.microsoft.com/)](https://teams.microsoft.com/)** as **Lynne Robbins** (LynneR@&lt;YourTenant&gt;.onmicrosoft.com).